ONSdigital/blaise-data-delivery/README.md

 2. packageExtension => This determines the file extension of the package that is delivered

 ## Setting up a new instrument for delivery
 The default configuration for an instrument will deliver spss and ascii files only and will not use a subfolder.
-If you wish to use a custom cofiguration for your instrument that deviates from the default, then you simply need to create a new JSON configuration file in the configuration folder and name it <survey>.json where survey type is the acronym for the survey i.e. OPN, LM, NWO
+If you wish to use a custom cofiguration for your instrument that deviates from the default, then you simply need to create a new JSON configuration file in the configuration folder and name it <survey>.json where survey type is the acronym for the survey i.e. OPN, LM, NWO.

-## NIFI

-## Manipula